⚡ Get Quote

 Health insurance for permanent residents

-The Green Permit is a process of becoming a permanent resident of United States and a proof of lawful permanent resident (LPR).
-The Green Card Holders will be officially granted rights to utilize immigration benefits in America.
+• The Green Permit is part of the process of becoming a permanent resident of the United States and serves as proof of lawful permanent residency (LPR).
+Green Card Holders are officially granted rights to utilize immigration benefits in America.

-However given the very high cost of US healthcare, it is very important for new immigrants to have good medical insurance for Green Card Holders in USA.
+• Given the very high cost of US healthcare, it is very important for new immigrants to have good medical insurance for Green Card Holders in the USA.

 Get Quote »